How Does Bicycle Gearing Work - Ultimate Guideline

 How does bicycle gearing work?
 Bicycle gearing is used in bicycles to steer the vehicle.
 It is combined with the pedal gearing to create efficient gearing for both turning and speed.
-The bike's front hub attached to the front of the bicycle is connected to a large gear, which will rotate when one pushes down on the pedals, this rotates a smaller gear that turns another large gear that ultimately goes through a reduction system on its way back out of the rear wheel.

 How does Bicycle Gearing Work?

 The bike needs gears to set the speed.
 Two gear systems are installed on a bicycle: One is a transmission crank and the other is a chain.
 The two gear systems work together to turn the pedals, which in turn makes the wheels rotate faster.

 A bicycle chain is an endless belt.
 It has two parts: the belt itself and a sprocket.
 The belt is made from a chain of round links that are linked together by a continuous loop of metal.
 The chain will make the wheels turn within the transmission mechanism.
 The direction of rotation for the transfer machine depends on its position in the bicycle's gear system.

 3, Bike Chain Transmission